craftingcity/The-Known-World/A Grand Notepad.md

 In the second century, contention begins to arise as the [[Blood Hobgoblin Clan Pact]] and the [[Nobles of Prosper]] begin to generate animosity.
 The Nobles want the resources that the Blood Clans have, but neither side really wants a war.
 The patriarch of [[Noble House a'Valim]] and the matriarch of [[Noble House a'Nyrk]] have a sick love affair and similar goals.

 Bag-head bandits.

+"For the Lands of Tetrimoc and the Empire of the [[Golden Claws]]!"